wics-uw/learn-to-code/README.md

-website
+Website.
 =======

-Website template for WiCS' "Make Your Own Website on Github" Day
+Website Template For WiCS' "Make Your Own Website on Github" Day